-It's possible to order replacements of virtually every part.
+The beauty of Burley's is that it's possible to order replacements of virtually every part.
 This is especially useful when you're relying on tagalong to last for years as your main form of transport.

 Wee Ride is an American company who specialise in kids bike seats, trailers and tagalongs.
 They have two different single speed tagalong options available - the Co Pilot and the Pro Pilot single speed.
 They also do a six speed version of the Pro Pilot for those who need gears.

-The single speed Pro Pilot weighs 10kg whilst the geared version comes in at 14kg (so the same weight as the cheaper steel frame, but with the additional weight of the gearing mechanisms).
+The single speed Pro Pilot weighs 10kg whilst the geared version comes in at 14kg (so the same weight as the cheaper steel frame, but with the additional benefit - and weight - of the gearing mechanisms).

-It's worth considering what weather conditions you'll be using your tagalong in and whether it will be stored outside, when choosing whether to go with a steel or aluminium frame.
+It's worth considering what weather conditions you'll be using your tagalong in and whether it will be stored outside when choosing whether to go with a steel or aluminium frame.
 The weight difference will also be noticeable if you're using a single speed tagalong in a hilly area.
 If hills are a regular feature in your riding you'll probably want the geared version.

 All of the Weeride Tagalongs come with a safety flag, mudguards, chair guard and have a specially designed swivel to ensure that the arm of the tagalong moves smoothly around corners.
 It folds down in half for ease of storage or transporting in the boot of a car.

-It is possible to purchase an additional hitch, so that you can move the tagalong between two different adult bikes very easily.
+It is possible to purchase an additional hitch so that you can move the tagalong between two different adult bikes very easily.
 You need a 2" gap beneath your seat in order to fit the tagalong, which can fit to oversized seat posts and will work with 700c wheels due to the steep curve of the bar, as shown above.

-If your child is too young to sit unaided on the back of a tagalong, or has additional needs that require a greater level of support, then the Weehoo iGo's are a great idea.
+If your child is too young to sit unaided on the back of a tagalong or has additional needs that require a greater level of support, then the Weehoo iGo's are a great idea.
 They come with a padded seat instead of a saddle, meaning they are suitable from age 2 all the way through to age 9.